 You also use DataWindow objects in the nonvisual DataStore and in child DataWindows, such as drop-down DataWindows and composite presentation styles.
-For more information about DataStores, see Chapter 2, Using DataWindow Objects.
-For more information about drop-down DataWindows and composite DataWindows, see the PowerBuilder Users Guide.
+For more information about DataStores, see Using DataWindow Objects.
+For more information about drop-down DataWindows and composite DataWindows, see Part VI, "Working with DataWindows" in Users Guide.

-To use the DataWindow object in an application, you add a DataWindow control to a window or form, then associate that control with the DataWindow object, as illustrated in Figure 2-1:
+To use the DataWindow object in an application, you add a DataWindow control to a window or form, then associate that control with the DataWindow object, as illustrated in the following figure: